gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 <div style="text-align: center;">

 ![tiled-sph](/tiled-sph.gif)
-*Some early test of the tiled SPH approach using ½ million particles.*
+*Some early test of the tiled SPH approach using ½&nbsp;million particles.*

 </div>